Course Availability: Full Time

 Art - Science - Humanity

 'Discovery is a blessing that can happen at any time, but can be helped by several factors.
-One is inquisitiveness and unbiased openness, free from received interpretations or assumptions but, at the same time, keeping a sense of reality and discernment.’ ~ Dr Philip Kilner, MD, PhD
+One is inquisitiveness and attentiveness to appearances, free from received interpretations or assumptions but, at the same time, keeping a sense of reality and discernment.’ ~ Dr Philip Kilner, MD, PhD

 The Discovery Programme